 input wire logic oe, // output enable

-output logic done // triangle complete (high for one tick)
+output logic done // drawing is complete (high for one tick)

 );